 This game will teach participants how to problem solve in a group and communicate effectively.
 It’s also a great way for creative teams to re-energize processes and feedback structure.

 Skill: Problem Solving

 For this activity, split the participants up into groups of 4-6 people with one facilitator.
 The facilitator will pass out 4-6 clues from this guide on individual slips of paper to each person in the group.
 The group must vocally share these clues with each other (don’t share or pass clues!) and together figure out who robbed the bank.
 The group can run their guess by the facilitator until a team selects the right answer.

 After the robber is revealed, a guided discussion can help debrief the activity and reveal best practices for group communication and sharing information.

-Team building activities can improve communication, renew perspective, encourage collaborative problem solving, and increase the overall productivity of your team.
-However, without a clear objective, a good team building game can lead to a sub-par team building experience.
-By setting specific goals and clearly defining how skills learned during team building exercises link back to employees’ jobs, participants will be more willing to engage in teamwork and view the activity in a positive way.
+Team building activities are particularly effective in honing problem-solving skills and fostering a collaborative spirit among participants.
+Additionally, team-building activities for small groups can improve communication, renew perspective, encourage collaborative problem-solving, and increase the overall productivity of your team.
+However, without a well-defined objective, even the most engaging corporate team-building activities can fall short, leading to sub-par experience.
+By setting specific goals and clearly defining how skills learned during team-building exercises link back to employees' jobs, participants will be more willing to engage in teamwork and view the activity in a positive way.